 The subsidiary of Navistar offered the PHEV using an Enova Systems drive solution and a charge-sustaining hybrid model utilizing an Eaton system.
 Thomas Built Buses, meanwhile, offered a charge-sustaining hybrid-electric option in partnership with Eaton, and Collins Bus offers the hybrid option for its Type A NexBus on a Ford E-450 chassis with technology from Azure Dynamics Corporation.
 Since then, both OEMs have walked away from their hybrid projects.

-Additionally, ADOMANI is working with Blue Bus Corporation and unveiled a Type D All American Electric prototype at the 2017 STN EXPO.
+Additionally, ADOMANI worked with Blue Bus Corporation and in partnership with Electric Drivetrain Integrators (EDI) to unveil a Type D All American Electric prototype at the 2017 STN EXPO.
 The first Blue Bird All American Electric school buses were shipped to Los Angeles-area school districts in September 2018.
-Blue Bird and ADOMANI are also partnering on a Type C VIsion Electric, with both buses expected to be production ready by the end of 2018.
+Blue Bird and ADOMANI also partnered on a Type C Vision Electric, with both buses expected to be production-ready by the end of 2018.
+Cummins acquired EDI in 2018 and became the new partner with Blue Bird.
+School districts began using the Blue Bird electric buses in route operations in early 2019.
 Meanwhile, the Micro Bird Type A brand also offers an all-electric mode, the G5 Electric, with a Toronto-area school bus contractor receiving the first model.

 GreenPower also offers an all-electric Type D school bus as of 2018.
 Prior, the company and A-Z-Bus Sales, Inc. partnered on a project to retrofit old diesel school buses to run on electric, and the Torrance Unified School District in Southern California has been working with funds from the Clinton Global Initiative since 2014 to prepare two electric school buses for service.